 The State of Mental Health on College Campuses

 Over the last decade, organizations like the Healthy Minds Network have recorded steady increases in depression, anxiety, and suicidal ideation within the college student population.
-Recently, the COVID-19 pandemic has only exacerbated these issues.
+The COVID-19 pandemic only exacerbated these issues.

 Common mental health conditions among college students

-The American College Health Association National College Health Assessment (ACHA-NCHA) provides colleges with the largest comprehensive data set on the health of college students.
-The survey covers a range of topics and is intended to “assist college health service providers, health educators, counselors, and administrators.”
+The National College Health Assessment provides colleges with the largest comprehensive data set on the health of college students.
+The survey covers various topics and is intended to “assist college health service providers, health educators, counselors, and administrators.”

-Their latest assessment from spring 2021 provides a relatively recent look into the overall health and wellness of American college students.
-The following percentages of respondents reported experiencing problems with these common mental health issues at some point during the previous 12 months:
+Their latest assessment of undergraduate students from the 2023-24 academic year offers a recent look into American college students’ overall health and wellness.
+The following percentages of respondents reported that experiences with these common mental health issues negatively impacted their academic performance within the previous 12 months:

 How Colleges Accommodate Students With Mental Health Conditions

-Colleges can make accommodations for students dealing with a mental health issue, but it helps to know what you can expect upfront.
+Colleges can make accommodations for students dealing with mental health disorders, but it helps to know what you can expect upfront.
 Students who have received individualized education plans (IEPs) or Section 504 plans during their time in elementary, middle, and/or high school need to know that these plans do not follow them into college.
-After high school, it becomes the student’s responsibility to inform the college of their disability.
-Colleges are obligated to work with students who have disabilities and are prohibited from discriminating against them.
+After high school, it becomes the student’s responsibility to inform the college of any special needs.
+Colleges must work with students in these situations and are prohibited from discriminating against them.

-Most campuses have health and wellness centers for students as well as their own procedures for requesting accommodations or coursework adjustments.
-During enrollment, students should inform their college of the specific needs they have in order to get the proper assistance.
+Most campuses have health and wellness centers for students and procedures for requesting accommodations or coursework adjustments.
+During enrollment, students should inform their college of their specific needs in order to get the proper assistance.
 Also, on-campus counseling centers are often free of charge for enrolled students.

 Below you can learn more about the common resources colleges have for students with mental health issues: